shwetasingh14/hacktoberfest2022-2/README.md

 ---

 Rules:
-1. Add Category and webites if it is not present.
+1. Add Category and webites if it is not present with proper formatting.
 2. Read Rule number 1.

 ---